syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 # Insert Video

-Rich Text Editor allows to insert video files from online source as well as local computer where you want to insert the video in your content.
-For inserting the video to the Rich Text Editor, the following list of options have been provided in the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html).
+The Rich Text Editor allows you to insert videos from online sources and local computers where you want to insert the video in your content.
+For inserting the video to the Rich Text Editor, the following list of options have been provided in the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_InsertVideoSettings).

 | Options | Description |
 |----------------|---------|